pjaos/ct6_meter_os/software/ct6_app_server/README_MFG.md

 ![alt text](images/calibrate_ac_voltage.png "Test/Voltage Calibration System")

 Run the following command to calibrate the AC voltage.
+Note that if your AC supply is 60 Hz (default = 50 Hz) you'll also need to add the '--ac60hz' command line option to the command below.

 ```
 ct6_mfg_tool --voltage_cal_only -a 192.168.0.19